angular/angular/aio/content/tutorial/toh-templates.md

 In this tutorial, you'll do the following:

-1. Display a new application title using [text interpolation](guide/text-interpolation).
+1. Display a new application title using [text interpolation](guide/interpolation).
 1. Add a logo with [property binding](guide/property-binding).
 1. Change the logo size using [attribute binding](guide/attribute-binding).

 ## Display the application title with text interpolation

-In this section, you'll use Angular's [text interpolation][text-interpolation] to display the application's title.
+In this section, you'll use Angular's [text interpolation](guide/interpolation) to display the application's title.

 To update the application title: